Ervin Bulku: AZAL

-At the end of June 2011 Bulku signed with AZAL of the Azerbaijan Premier League.
-Bulku made his debut for AZAL on 7 August 2011 against Simurq, going on to score his first goal for the club 3 games later against Neftchi Baku on 27 August 2011.
-In total Bulku made 22 league appearances for the club scoring three goals.
+At the end of June 2011, Bulku signed for AZAL of the Azerbaijan Premier League.
+He made his debut on 7 August 2011 in a 3–0 league victory over Simurq.
+He scored his first goal for the club three matches later, in a 3–1 win against Neftchi Baku on 27 August 2011.
+Bulku established himself as a regular starter throughout the 2011–12 season, making 22 league appearances and scoring three goals.